Riemann hypothesis: Operator theory

-as proved by Connes and others, in this approach
+However this operator is not useful in practice since it includes the inverse function (implicit function) of the potential but not the potential itself.

 The analogy with the Riemann hypothesis over finite fields suggests that the Hilbert space containing eigenvectors corresponding to the zeros might be some sort of first cohomology group of the spectrum Spec (Z) of the integers.
 Deninger (1998) described some of the attempts to find such a cohomology theory.